-- H-1B dependent employers are required to advertise their job vacancies in the United States before deciding to hire a H-1B worker to fill that vacancy, unless the worker is an exempt H-1B employee.
+- H-1B dependent employers are required to advertise their job vacancies in the United States before deciding to hire an H-1B worker to fill that vacancy unless the worker is an exempt H-1B employee.

-- Additional documentation and attestation is required.
+- Additional documentation and attestation are required.
 The proof papers are to be made while preparing for the Labor Condition Application (LCA).

 - H-1B dependent employers must document the recruitment process and also document the calculation for determining the status of H-1B dependent employer.

 - If you are an H-1B dependent employer, then you need to maintain the payroll information and keep all the records regarding the termination of any employee covering at least 90 days before and after the filing date of the H-1B petition.

 These additional attestation requirements apply only to certain Labor Certification Applications file by the employer.
 It does not apply to LCA (Labor Condition Application) filed by the employer solely for the employment of an “exempt” H-1B non-immigrant.
 They must be clear on the application paper about whom they are hiring especially if it is an “exempt H-1B non-immigrant”.

 For Employer Looking to Hire Great Talents: OPT Candidate Resumes Database in the USA

 To considered as an “exempt H-1B non-immigrant” one must be earning more than 60,000$ year or must be holding the master’s degree in the field of the position they are hired for.
 It is not possible that you hold the degree one filed and seek a job in the other field.
 The income can be counted as the total of various collections.
 As now the H1b reform bills are introduced in the USA, regarding the increase of minimum wage of $130,00,000 and removing “master degree exemption”, if these bills get passed then the H-1B Dependent Employers will be facing a high an impact in the market.